 General Guidelines:

 - We accept submissions only through Submittable.
-Submissions must be previously unpublished in print and on the internet.
+Submissions must be previously unpublished in print and online.

 - Please address cover letters to the appropriate genre editor.
 In prose submissions, please include your word count in your cover letter.